buzzlawless/live-import-for-ynab/README.md

 ## What accounts/transactions are supported?
 See this [table of supported banks](#supported-banks).
 Right now only credit card transactions are supported.
 I hope to add support for debit card transactions, ATM withdrawals and deposits, bank transfers, and direct deposits in the future.

+## How do I update/pull latest changes?
+To incorporate changes made to this repository after you set up your system on AWS, simply `git pull` the latest changes and run the `deploy.sh` script again.
+If you run into issues, deleting your CloudFormation stack before running the deploy script is foolproof.